Last Updated on March 10, 2023 by Dominique de Merteuil

 - Jewellery-simple is good, but over-the-top is better and will help transform the most modest LBD into the belle of the ball.

-- Flats versus high heels.
+- Flats versus high heels paired with a little black dress.

 - Don’t be afraid to experiment with vintage hats.